achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 I picked the [Towers of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) as a sample application to implement, while following the SAM pattern.
 To improve its usability, I implement the user interaction with drag and drop.
 Since I want to focus on implementing the SAM pattern, I use an external library for the drag-and-drop interaction, which is [react-dnd](https://www.npmjs.com/package/react-dnd).

-Here is the result of game whcih I implemented using SAM, please try the game by yourself and think about the possible states the app could obtain, as well as about the possible set of in
+Here is the result of game whcih I implemented using SAM, please try the game by yourself and think about the possible states the app could obtain, as well as about the possible set of actions which could be triggered: